nexe/nexe/README.md

   - `filename: string`

 Any modifications made to `SourceFile#contents` will be maintained in the cache _without_ the need to explicitly write them back out, e.g. using `NexeCompiler#setFileContentsAsync`.

-## Bundling

-Bundling in nexe has been decoupled from the compiler pipeline.
-While in beta it is completely seperate.
-Any bundle will always work with nexe as it is node compatible.

 ### Native Modules